movementlabsxyz/MIP/MIP/mip-34/README.md

 Fast-Finality Settlement (FFS) is a mechanism that allows for fast _confirmation_ of transactions backed by crypto-economic security.
 This MIP outlines the high-level specifications and architecture of FFS.

+FFS is divided into

+- **Postconfimation**: a mechanism to confirm the validity of a block on L1
+- **L2-confirmation**: a mechanism to confirm the validity of a block on L2

 ## Definitions